Is Auto Insurance Cheaper for Drivers in Their 40s?

 In short, no. There is no guarantee your auto insurance will dramatically or even slightly decline when you reach your 40s.
 Auto insurance rate reductions tend to be incremental, even for the much-coveted 40 to 50-year-old age cohort.
 If you have a poor driving record, your auto insurance is likely to either stagnate or even increase when you hit age 40.
 Your history of auto accidents and speeding tickets (or lack thereof) are the primary determinants of your auto insurance rate.

 A number of other factors also play a role in the price you pay for auto insurance even if you are a middle-aged adult.
-Young men tend to pay more for auto insurance than women as men drive at a higher frequency, are more likely to take risks on the road and favor costlier vehicles.
+Young men tend to pay more for auto insurance than women as men drive at a higher frequency, are more likely to take risks on the road, and favor costlier vehicles.
 However, some men in their 40s and 50s pay less than women after demonstrating their ability to drive safely.
-The make and model of the vehicle largely shapes the auto insurance rate simply because costlier cars are more expensive to insure.
+The make and model of the vehicle largely determines the auto insurance rate simply because costlier cars are more expensive to insure.

 Most drivers in their 40s are in their prime earning years so they are likely to drive a fairly expensive vehicle that carries a higher insurance rate.
 Furthermore, drivers in their 40s are inclined to purchase or lease a new vehicle every couple of years.
 The newer the vehicle, the more expensive it is to insure as it is worth that much more money than a used vehicle.
 The mileage you drive also plays a part in the auto insurance rate you pay.
 If you are in the age range of 40-50 yet have a 45-minute commute to and from work every single day, you will likely pay a higher auto insurance premium than another driver in your age range simply because of your long commute.
 The moral of this story is those in their 40s are likely to pay less in auto insurance yet a variety of factors have the potential to spike the monthly premium regardless of the driver’s age.